 The PhD seminar is a monthly lab event open to any non-permanent member of the LMF.
 PhD students, interns, post-docs, and engineers are all welcome to attend the presentation and lunch.

-📢 Speaker: Marin Costes
+📢 Speaker: Gaspard Fougeas

 Past editions